 Looking at each other’s photographs, commenting on them in a non-judgemental environment, reflecting on the creative process of ‘seeing differently’ and articulating it into your own words.

 Summing up on the workshop themes, leaving your workshop feedback, and suggesting ideas for further workshops based on your needs.

-After the end of the workshop, I will be sending you e-handouts by email.
+At the end of the workshop, I will be sending you e-handouts by email.

-A DSLR or mirrorles camera are ideally the best types of cameras you can have if you want to really explore and experiment with photography.
+A DSLR or mirrorless camera are ideally the best types of cameras you can have if you want to really explore and experiment with photography.
 However, all camera devices are welcome, including smartphones or tablets and you will still benefit from the workshop.